Skip to main content

 5. Internet and performance

-• A stable internet connection (Wi-Fi or wired) is required.
+• Requires a stable internet connection (Wi-Fi or wired).

 • Camera access must be: